outcoldman/outcoldman.com/content/en/2021/2021-01-26-my-setup-of-macos-apple-silicon-edition/index.md

 ## Developers

+- [ShellHistory](https://loshadki.app/shellhistory/).
+Full-Text Search over your shell history.
+This app allows to backup and synchronize shell history with iCloud, and create nice looking Notebooks from the commands you use in shell.
+  This is one of the applications that I built.

 - [Sublime Merge](https://www.sublimemerge.com).
 Unfortunately, no Apple Silicon support yet.
 But similar to Sublime Text, I love this product.
 Most of the work with git I do with a terminal.
 SM I use mostly for reviewing changes.